GeotrekCE/Geotrek-rando-v3/docs/customization/customization-gdpr.md

 </script>
 ```

+## Simple alerts

+!!! warning

+    - When setting up Google Analytics, you have to setup a flow.
+When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.
+    - By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.

 ### Modal consent

 On the user's first visit, if there are at least one `type="opt-in"` script and there is no saved cookie of the user's preferance, the consent modal is displayed.
 Once the user has made his choice, it is no longer displayed.

 If the user wished to modify his consent, a "Change cookie preference" button is located in the footer's app.
 If there is no third-party script, this button is not displayed.
-It's also possible te define a button anywhere in a [custom HTML template](customization.md#html--scripts).
+It's also possible te define a button anywhere in a [custom HTML template](./customization-htmlscripts.md).
 You need to define a `button` tag with `data-trigger-consent-modal` attribute.

 For example: